AdamRisberg/react-input-position/README.md

 **trackItemPosition:** Activates the item position functionality.
 Type: boolean, Default: false.

-**centerItemOnActivate:** Centers the item's position whenever the component switches to an active state.
+**centerItemOnLoad:** Centers the item position on component mount.
 Requires limits to be set for both min/max of both axis or limit by size.
 Type: boolean, Default: false.

+**centerItemOnActivate:** Centers the item position whenever the component switches to an active state.
+Requires limits to be set for both min/max of both axis or limit by size.
+Type: boolean, Default: false.

-**centerItemOnActivatePos:** Centers the item's position whenever the component switches to an active state based on the mouse/touch position.
+**centerItemOnActivatePos:** Centers the item based on the current mouse/touch position whenever the component switches to an active state.
+Achieved by scaling the input position based on the sizes of the component and item.
+Useful for image zoom style components where you want to display a larger version of an image, centered on the spot where the user clicked/tapped.
 Requires use of the itemRef prop (see "Item Position Feature").
 Type: boolean, Default: false.

-**centerItemOnLoad:** Centers the item's position on component mount.
-Requires limits to be set for both min/max of both axis or limit by size.
+**alignItemOnActivePos:** Links and aligns the item position with the active position.
+Achieved by scaling the active position based on the sizes of the component and item.
+Useful for creating components like a magnifying glass where a larger version of an image needs to stay aligned with a smaller version based on the current mouse/touch position.
+Requires use of the itemRef prop (see "Item Position Feature").
 Type: boolean, Default: false.

 **itemMovementMultiplier:** Multiplier to adjust the item's movement.
 Can also be used to reverse item movement by using a negative number.
 Type: number, Default: 1.